clutteredmind/Odin/readme.md

 A Discord bot

-The bot response to the following commands:<br />
+The bot responds to the following commands:<br />

 'bot help' - The thing you just said.
 Tells you everything I can do.<br />
 'ping' - Pretty boring, just used to verify that the bot is working.<br />